Offical series logo starting from 2000's Timeranger

 Passing the Torch: A symbolic version.
 Starting with Dekaranger, the closing credits of each series finale ends with a short vignette of the current Red Ranger shaking hands with the Red Ranger of the next series.

 Pink Means Feminine: The series often had a girl in the group wearing pink.
 Nowadays in teams without a Pink Ranger, it's often the Yellow Ranger instead.
 For bonus points, when the girl is the White Ranger, she tends to have pink accents in the uniform (examples being Jetman and Gaoranger, while Kakuranger is an aversion; notably, Changeman had both a Pink Ranger and a female White Ranger, and the latter's uniform did have details in pink).

 Ranger: Many Super Sentai heroes aren't technically this by name, but they're all generally this in description.
 Vul Panther from Taiyou Sentai Sun Vulcan happened to be a ranger in the military sense before he even got his powers!

-Real Men Wear Pink: Averted, unless Ranger Keys are involved (see below).
+Real Men Wear Pink: Averted, unless Ranger Keys or the ToQgers' line changes are involved.
 Of the twelve colors that have been used (Red, Blue, Yellow, Green, Pink, Black, White, Silver, Gold, Orange, Violet and Gray), pink is the only one reserved solely for women.
 Red (Hime ShinkenRed ), blue, yellow, green (Mele), white, silver, gold (DekaGold), orange (DekaSwan) and violet (the second KyoryuViolet) have been used by both genders.
 As of Kyoryuger, black and gray are still male only.